vsourirajan/vision_tranformer_rpe/README.md

 ### How to Run:
 - You can run the absolute positional encoding model with the following command: `python3 absolute_pos_encoding_vit.py`
-    - If "mps" is available the model with train on the MacOS GPU.
+    - If the Metal Performance Shaders backend is available, the model with train on the MacOS GPU.
 Otherwise it will train on the cpu

 ### Results:
 - Subvariant 1: Same paramters across all heads:
     - MNIST:
         - Absolute Positional Encoding: 0.820 Test accuracy
         - General Learnable Function: 0.975, 0.973  Test accuracy
-        - Monotonically Decreasing Function: 0.312 Test accuracy
+        - Monotonically Decreasing Function: 0.313 Test accuracy
         - Ratio of Two Polynomial Functions:
     - CIFAR10:
         - Absolute Positional Encoding: 0.546 Test accuracy